 PROCTER & GAMBLE

 P&G serves consumers around the world with one of the strongest portfolios of trusted quality, leadership brands, including Always, AmbiPur, Ariel, Bounty, Charmin, Crest, Dawn, Downy, Fairy, Febreeze, Gain, Gillette, Head and Shoulders, Lenor, Olay, Oral-B, Pampers, Pantene, SK-II, Tide, Vicks, and Whisper.
 The P&G Community includes operations in approximately 70 countries worldwide.
 Please visit http://www.pg.com for the latest news and information about P&G and its brands.

 UNICEF is an agency of the United Nations devoted to serving the world’s children.
-UNICEF began providing assistance to the Philippines in NOvember 1948.
+They began providing assistance to the Philippines in November 1948.
 Since then, we and the Philippine government have been partners in protecting Filipino children.